botpress/readme/docs/Quick Start/build.md

 > 📘 Keep learning!
 >
 > This guide is designed to teach a total beginner how to deploy their first bot.
 If you have more questions and want to get creative with bot-building, check out the[ Learn section](tbc) for detailed how-to guides.
+>
+> For detailed explanations of any of the concepts introduced on this page, check out our [Concepts](tbc) guide.

 # Step 1: Build your bot